rexthecoder/Bamboo/README.md

 <p>&nbsp;</p>

 ## BambooOrientation
-Orientation describe the positioning or overall layout of an item related to other items.
-BambooOrientation provides you with the common orientations found in some software applications, thus  Portrait and Landscape.
+Orientation describes the positioning or overall layout of an item related to other items.
+BambooOrientation provides you with the common orientations found in most software applications, thus Portrait and Landscape.

 ```dart
   // Display a widget based on the current Orientation
   const BambooOrientation(